nicsure/H3-Logo-Replacer/README.md

 Click 'Save Firmware' and save the firmware with the updated logo to another file.

+Click on the black frequency preview window to change the colour of the large frequency display.

 Flash the updated file you saved to radio.